Opus 4.5 and Dynamic Tool Choice

 What This Means for Your Automation Roadmap

 Ultimately, Opus 4.5 is not just a model upgrade.
 It is a nudge toward treating AI as a decision-maker over tools, not just a text generator wrapped around them.
-The prompt patterns above are small, concrete changes that push you in that direction.

 What this means for teams working in NetSuite, ERP, and adjacent systems is straightforward.
 You can start to trust the model with more of the “how” in your workflows, while retaining control through clear prompts, structured tools, and logged reasoning.
-Over time, the boundary between “chat with a model” and “run an operation” becomes thinner and more manageable.

 The takeaway is to view the Opus 4.5 release as an opportunity to redesign your tool layer.
 Add the decision prompts.
 Enrich your tool schemas.
 Capture the model’s explanations.
 If you do that, dynamic tool selection stops being a feature of the model and starts becoming a property of your system.